 Café Parroquia at Jesus 11, is the place for Sunday breakfast or weekday lunch.
 Love the omelettes!!
 Sitting on the terrace, listening to birds and the gorgeous fountain with roses petals floating in the water, is the perfect way to start the day.
 Also great is their La Brasserie restaurant in the front room which is open in the evenings.
 It is a cozy, casual spot with great food at very reasonable prices!

 El Pegaso, corner of Correo and Corregidora, for great lunch fare.
 I always get the gazpacho.
 They recently opened a lovely rooftop dining room and bar which has great views.

-Hecho en Mexico on Ancho San Antonio near the Instituto, for the best guacamole in town and wonderful fish tostado salad.
+Hecho en Mexico at Ancho San Antonio 8 near the Instituto, is known for the best guacamole in town and the wonderful fish tostada salad.
 It is not on the menu but ask for it.
 They often have musical entertainment at night.